-At the Vet Tech Institute, you and your family will work individually with a representative to develop a personalized financial plan.
+At the Vet Tech Institute of Houston, you and your family will work individually with a representative to develop a personalized financial plan.
 Financial aid is available to those who qualify.
 As long as you stay enrolled full-time at the Vet Tech Institute, tuition rates will be frozen for you and will never go up from year to year.

 |*Associate Degree Program is 4.5 Semesters|

 |**Deposit is credited towards tuition when the student begins classes.
 It is not refundable after the due date.|

 Number of Eligible First- Time Test Takers (Total Graduates )

 3 Year Average VTNE Pass Rate for First-Time Test Takers

 Vet Tech Institute of Houston is accredited by the Accrediting Council for Independent Colleges and Schools (www.acics.org) to award associate degrees.
 The Vet Tech Institute Veterinary Technology Program is currently accredited by the Committee on Veterinary Technician Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA).
 The address and telephone number of the American Veterinary Medical Association are 1931 N. Meacham Road, Schaumburg, IL 60173, (847) 925-8070.